FikaWorks/website/content/blog/what-fikaworks-offers-clients/index.md

 The quality of the recruitment process is a mixed bag, some agencies perform good work and others (most?) are staffed with people that have little to no knowledge about the technology for which they are recruiting.
 Yet it still is growing and making 100's of billions each year.
-All of those billions are either coming directly from the engineers payment or from the company directly.
+All of those billions are either coming directly from the engineers payment or from the client directly.

 To make the situation worse, depending on how your contract is situated recruiters may be motivated to actually provide you with lower quality engineers, so they can take more money off the top of